 (told you they were my favorite!)

 Reindeer Snack Cups: These Rudolph snack cups come together easily with our printable template!
-Make a small herd of these this holiday season!
+Make a small herd of these this holiday season and fill with trail mix or crackers!

 Footprint Reindeer: This darling little footprint reindeer craft is such a fun way to document those little hands and feet!
-The perfect preschool craft for kids!
+The perfect preschool craft for kids that my daughter came up with!

 Reindeer Candy Tins: Darling reindeer candy tins that come together quickly for the perfect holiday party favors!
 You can also add numbers and use as a fun advent activity!